MichaelMMeskhi/michaelmmeskhi.github.io/index.md

 ## Publications

-1. Vilalta, R., Dhar Gupta, K., Boumber, Dainis., Meskhi M.: **A General Approach to Domain Adaptation with Applications in Astronomy**, *Manuscript submitted for publication.*
+1. Vilalta, R., Dhar Gupta, K., Boumber, Dainis., **Meskhi M.**: **A General Approach to Domain Adaptation with Applications in Astronomy**, Publications of the Astronomical Society of the Pacific.
 2. Vilalta, R., Boumber, Dainis., Meskhi M.: **Broadscale Domain Adaptation Using Adaptive Sampling and Active Learning**, *Manuscript preparing for submission.*

 #### Project Code/Data